 Assumed knowledge means that a student is assumed to have passed a relevant subject in the HSC.
 UTS does not have specific HSC subject prerequisites for any of its courses.
 Each faculty identifies assumed knowledge and/or recommended studies, which students are advised to have achieved before beginning the course.
 Details of any assumed knowledge are included in the entry for each course.

 UTS offers a range of bridging courses for students who do not meet the assumed knowledge requirements for their preferred course.
-Most of the courses are offered in late January/early February, between enrolment and the start of semester.
+Most of the courses are offered in late January/early February, between enrolment and the start of session.
 Bridging courses in chemistry, mathematics and physics are available for new students undertaking degree studies in business; design, architecture and building; education; engineering and information technology; health; and science.

 Student learning centres are also available to provide assistance to students via bridging and intensive courses and general advice.